camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

     <td>boolean</td>
     <td>
       <p>
         If true, previous versions of the deployment are automatically resumed.
-See <a href="ref:/guides/user-guide/#process-applications-the-processesxml-deployment-descriptor-process-application-deployment">Process Application Deployment</a>.
+See the <a href="ref:/guides/user-guide/#process-applications-the-processesxml-deployment-descriptor-process-application-deployment">Process Application Deployment</a> section of the <a href="ref:/guides/user-guide/">User Guide</a> for more details.
       </p>
       <p>
         <strong>Default value:</strong>